AlexSim93/pull-request-analytics-action/examples/nPRsReport.md

 ## Pull Request report

-The total amount is 50.
-To find out more about project and configuration check [PR Full report action](https://github.com/AlexSim93/pr-full-report-action).
+This report based on 50 last updated PRs. last updated PRs.
+To learn more about the project and its configuration, please visit [PR Full report action](https://github.com/AlexSim93/pr-full-report-action).
+Below are the settings applied for this report:
 ```
 GITHUB_REPO: your-repository-to-report
 GITHUB_OWNER: owner-of-repository-to-report